msiemens/tinydb/README.rst

 TinyDB is:

-- **tiny:** The current source code has 1600 lines of code (with about 33% documentation) and 1800 lines of tests.
-For comparison: Buzhug_ has about 2500 lines of code (w/o tests), CodernityDB_ has about 7000 lines of code (w/o tests).
+- **tiny:** The current source code has 1800 lines of code (with about 40% documentation) and 1600 lines tests.

 - **document oriented:** Like MongoDB_, you can store any document (represented as ``dict``) in TinyDB.